 No, the permit tests are included as part of the training course.
-Successfully passing the written and skills evaluation earns you a completion card as well as an option to add your permit to your license as long as you add it within 180 days following the completion date of your training.
+Successfully passing both the written and skills evaluations earns you a completion card as well as an option to add your permit to your license as long as you add it within 180 days following the completion date of your training.
 You will take the completion card to the DOL system within 3 days of completion and you can go into the DOL or apply online for your permit after paying the motorcycle permit licensing fee to have the endorsement added to your license. *Note* You will not be legal on the road until the endorsement is added to a valid license.

-I do not have a drivers license.
+I do not have a driver license.
 Can I still take the course?

 Yes.
 However, you still will have to register for a WA State ID# so we can upload your scores to the DOL assuming you pass the course, you will be issued a completion card for your use if you pass both the written and skills tests Thus, you have 180 days to get a valid license and have the motorcycle endorsement added.

-I do not have a WA drivers license.
-Can I use the completion card to put a motorcycle endorsement on my other states drivers license?
+I have a license from out-of-state.
+Can I still use the completion card to get a motorcycle endorsement?

-Some states will honor our Washington Motorcycle Safety Program as a way to get your endorsement added to your license, however, some states will not.
+Some states will honor the Washington Motorcycle Safety Program card as a way to get your endorsement added to your license, however, some states will not.
 Please check with the Department of Licensing from your state to verify what requirements are necessary.
-You can always get a Washington State Drivers License and have the endorsement added if you need.
+You can always get a Washington State license and have the endorsement added, if needed.

 I drive a sidecar or trike.
 Are there any courses for me?